How to use the Mini Media Player card in Home Assistant

 The basic settings you can configure using the UI are all fine and well, but perhaps more interesting are the advanced options the Mini Media Player custom card for Home Assistant offers.
 These include tap actions, a built-in field for text-to-speech, speaker groups, and shortcuts.
 The advanced options all have to be configured using the code editor.

-If you are the owner of Sonos, Bose SoundTouch, or Yamaha MusicCast hardware, you can also create speaker groups in the Mini Media Player custom card itself.
+If you own a Sonos, Bose SoundTouch, or Yamaha MusicCast hardware, you can also create speaker groups in the Mini Media Player custom card itself.
 Squeezebox, Bluesound, and Snapcast are also supported, but do not offer all features yet.
 Finally, Linkplay compatible speaker require you to set up a custom component.

 Shortcut buttons in the Mini Media Player custom card